-2.1.1 Full Installation
+2.2.1 Full Installation

 A Full Installation lets you install Tru64 UNIX on new and existing systems.
-You can use the recommended settings for the file system layout, kernel components, and software or you can make your own customized selections.
+It offers a recommended file system layout, kernel option selection, and subset selection; however, you can also completely customize any or all operating system parameters.